CattleMaster GOLD FP 5 L5This page contains information on CattleMaster GOLD FP 5 L5 for veterinary use.

 Leptospirosis may be caused by several serovars of Leptospira, of which L. canicola, L. grippotyphosa, L. hardjo, L. icterohaemorrhagiae, and L. pomona are the most common affecting cattle.
 Leptospira localize in the kidneys, are shed in the urine, and cause anemia, bloody urine, fever, loss of appetite, and prostration in calves.
 Signs are usually subclinical in adult cattle.
 Leptospira spp. are known zoonotic pathogens.

 SAFETY AND EFFICACY: In safety studies of the fractions of CattleMaster GOLD FP 5 L5, no significant adverse reactions to vaccination were observed and vaccinated pregnant cattle delivered normal, healthy calves.
+Safety was demonstrated in pre-breeding and pregnant cows in all 3 trimesters.
 Transient local swelling was occasionally observed at the injection site.

 The latency and subsequent excretion of the IBR virus fraction of CattleMaster GOLD FP 5 L5 was determined in a safety study in which cattle were vaccinated intramuscularly with the attenuated, temperature-sensitive IBR virus component and subsequently given corticosteroid to reactivate latent herpesvirus.
 Vaccination resulted in a characteristic serological response that remained unaltered even after corticosteroid treatment, indicating a lack of viral reactivation.
 Also, no BHV1 was recovered from mucosal swabs collected postvaccination or postcorticosteroid treatment, nor was it transmitted to nonvaccinated sentinel calves commingled with the vaccinates for the duration of the study.
 Further, no BHV1 DNA or latency-related RNA was detected in trigeminal or iliosacral spinal dorsal root ganglia collected after the administration of corticosteroid.
-Both nucleic acids were intraneural injection.
+Both nucleic acids were detected in a single cervical ganglion sample, suggesting a direct or proximate intraneural injection.
 BHV1 given by intramuscular (IM) injection could not be reactivated from trigeminal ganglia, the primary site of BHV1 latency, demonstrating a lack of efficient viral replication in those sensory neurons.
 Excluding possible injection into nervous tissue (from which reactivation was not observed), the IBR fraction of CattleMaster GOLD FP 5 L5 given by the IM route showed no propensity to establish latent herpesvirus infections.

 Efficacy of each fraction of CattleMaster GOLD FP 5 L5 was demonstrated in challenge-of-immunity studies.
 Cattle vaccinated with any fraction of CattleMaster GOLD FP 5 L5, followed by challenge with a disease-causing strain of that fraction, had significantly fewer clinical signs than nonvaccinated control cattle.